VPN service

 • only openvpn3 clients are supported.

-• the setup URL is https://vpn.bfh.info
+• the setup URL is https://vpn.bfh.science

-• the connection host is connect.vpn.bfh.info
+• the connection host is connect.vpn.bfh.science

 • the configuration is only downloaded once during the setup of the client, there is no automatic configuration update (needs to be triggered manually on the client by re-running the setup).